fortinetdev/terraform-provider-fortios/website/docs/r/fortios_log_threatweight.html.markdown

 The following arguments are supported:

 * `status` - Enable/disable the threat weight feature.
 * `level` - Score mapping for threat weight levels.
+The structure of `level` block is documented below.
 * `blocked_connection` - Threat weight score for blocked connections.
 * `failed_connection` - Threat weight score for failed connections.
 * `url_block_detected` - Threat weight score for URL blocking.
 * `malware` - Anti-virus malware threat weight settings.
+The structure of `malware` block is documented below.
 * `ips` - IPS threat weight settings.
+The structure of `ips` block is documented below.
 * `web` - Web filtering threat weight settings.
+The structure of `web` block is documented below.
 * `geolocation` - Geolocation-based threat weight settings.
+The structure of `geolocation` block is documented below.
 * `application` - Application-control threat weight settings.
+The structure of `application` block is documented below.

 The `level` block supports: